Next.js Routing: A Complete Beginner Guide

 }

-Now, by navigating to localhost:3000/products/1/reviews/1 in the browser, you'll see the expected content is displayed.
 Similarly, exploring other product IDs and review IDs will dynamically show the relevant values in the user interface.

 Handling Non-Matching Route

-Next.js will automatically respond with an Error: 404 Not Found response when you provide a URL that is not available within the app folder, such as /profile.
+Next.js will automatically respond with an Error: 404 Not Found response when you provide a URL not available within the app folder, such as /profile.
 Since Next.js takes care of this for you, you don't need to manually handle non-matching routes.

 Advanced Features of App Router in Next.js